Amourspirit/grunt-build-include/doc/GruntOptions/comment/type/jsauto.md

 ## Comment Type JsAuto

-`type:'jsauto'` automatically determine if multi line comments or single line comments should be applied.
+`type: 'jsauto'` automatically determine if multi line comments or single line comments should be applied.
 If input is a single line `//` will be applied.
 If input is multi-line then `/* */` will be applied.